MichaelCurrin/dev-cheatsheets/cheatsheets/vscode-extensions/vsix-format.md

 title: VSIX format
 ---

-VSCE is used to create a `.vsix` file - VS Code's format for bundling extensions as single compressed archive file.
+The VSCE command is used to export an extension as `.vsix` file.
+This extension is VS Code's format for bundling extensions as single compressed archive file.

 That file can be used as follows:

 - Locally
     - unzipped and placed in `.~/vscode/extensions` for user and maybe repo level
-    - Using the [Install](#install) flow makes it easy to install globally without having to worry about the path
+    - Using the [Install] flow makes it easy to install globally without having to worry about the path
-- Send to others
-    - Directly such as by email
+- Share with friends
+    - Send your file by Slack/Email along with the appropriate [Install] command.
     - Download on GitHub (such as if the file is uploaded to a Release)
 - Publish to the VS Code marketplace

+[Install]: {{ site.baseurl }}{% link cheatsheets/vscode-extensions/install.md %}